-The Eat Smart, Move More, Take Control curriculum was developed by Linda Minges, MPH, RD, LDN, Nicolle Miller, MS, MPH, RD and Carolyn Dunn, PhD, RD.
+The Eat Smart, Move More, Take Control curriculum was developed by Linda Minges, MPH, RD, LDN, Nicolle Miller, MS, MPH, RD, Carolyn Dunn, Ph.D., RD, Lindsay Goolsby, MS, RD, and Gretchen Hofing, MPH, RD.

 Groups of adults 18 years and older, where at least 50% of the attendees are eligible for or receiving SNAP benefits.

 - Option #1 – Returning to a qualifying site where Take Control or Better Choices was previously taught.

 - Option #2 – Recruiting adults from or holding your classes at locations such as public housing, county health department programs like Wise Woman, WIC, JobLink/Work First participants, shelters (homeless or domestic violence), or prisoner reintroduction programs with parolees, food pantries, and soup kitchens.